siennabienna/workshop_4/README.md

 # Using Spans for Text

 One issue I had whilst making this was trying to get text to appear on the fish screen.
-It didn't to work in any part of the code, so I decided to try writing it using a span instead of a text.
+I decided to try writing it using a span instead of a text, which sits on top of the canvas and therefore won't get covered by the fish.
 This worked very well, and made it pretty easy to align with the dropdown menu.

 ```js
 beatlesFaveSpan = createSpan("Select your Favourite Beatle");